nalves599/bling-bank-sirs-project/README.md

 This document presents installation and demonstration instructions.

-*(adapt all of the following to your project, changing to the specific Linux distributions, programming languages, libraries, etc)*

 ## Installation

-To see the project in action, it is necessary to setup a virtual environment, with N networks and M machines.
+To see the project in action, it is necessary to setup a virtual environment, with 3 TODO: networks and 4 machines.

 The following diagram shows the networks and machines: